 Stop exercising as soon as you notice discomfort to minimize the damage to your injured muscle.

 Ice the painful area with an ice pack for 10 to 15 minutes.
+Do this three times a day for three days.

 Wrap a fabric bandage around the injured area to compress the area and reduce swelling.